uijkelly/test-fort-json/src/HowIDidIt.md

 **Second Prototype Remaining Thoughts**

 Still not sure the best way to read the object -- particularly the array rules.
 The number of columns and the variables that we are going to look for is going to vary.
 I don't want to know what the names are going to be.
 Am I going to need that separately?
 Or will I just want to read everything?
 And how to know what everything is?

+**Third Prototype Remaining Thoughts**

+Work out the best way to do the formatted reads -- if we need a function, or if that function already exists in the main model code and we can just leverage it (seems likely possibility).